-Besides the obvious reason to visit -- 53-foot waterfall, Minnehaha Regional Park is the home to several historical sites.
+Besides the obvious reason to visit -- 53-foot waterfall -- Minnehaha Regional Park is the home to several historical sites.
 There are lovely paths that overlook the falls and meander close to them.
-It is also has a family-friendly outdoor dining spot that's fun in pleasant weather and a free 9-hold disc golf course.
+It is also has a family-friendly outdoor dining spot - Wabun Picnic Area -- that's fun in pleasant weather and a free 9-hole disc golf course.

 Wabun Picnic Area & Pool

 Wabun Picnic Area has a wonderful, popular wading pool (with a cool spraying rock structure) and terrific playground equipment.
 My youngest loves the updated tot lot with a shaded sandy play area and the swaying vintage camper trailer, a nod to the park’s roots as an auto tourist camp.
 Read more about a visit to Wabun Picnic Area within Minnehaha Regional Park here.

 The park has a FREE 9-hole disc golf course with the following features:

 Found on the northwest side of the park, Longfellow Gardens is attempting to go natural and pesticide free.
 The gardens are so beautiful in the summer that many people choose to have weddings at this location.
 It has a mix of annuals and perennials and MPRB gardeners are working with the natural setting to choose plants.
 Visit anytime between June and September to view the peak growing season.

 This house was originally owned by the early settler it is named after.
 While it originally sat on St. Anthony Falls, it has since been moved to to Minnehaha, where it is maintained by the parks department.
 It is open to the public from noon to 4:00 p.m. on Sundays and Holidays from Memorial Day to Mid-September.
 Admission is $1 for adults and free for children.